phetsims/brand/README.md

 4. The copyright statement that appears in the About dialog
 5. Links that appear in the About dialog

-PhET provides 3 built-in brands and flexibility to easily create new brands to make it easy for 3rd parties to customize their simulations.
+PhET provides 3 built-in brands and flexibility to easily create new brands, making it easy for 3rd parties to customize their simulations.
+The built-in brands are:

 1. `adapted-from-phet` (the default brand) indicates that a simulation is adapted from the original PhET simulation.
 More details available in the [adapted-from-phet brand README](adapted-from-phet/README.md)
 2. `phet` The brand for simulations published on the PhET website http://phet.colorado.edu More details available in the [phet brand README](phet/README.md)